jestjs/jest/website/docs/SeamlessInjection.md

 ---
-id: dependency-injection
+id: seamless-injection
-title: Dependency Injection
+title: Seamless Injection
 layout: docs
 category: Deep Dive
-permalink: dependency-injection.html
+permalink: seamless-injection.html
 previous: timer-mocks
 next: api
 ---

 Dependency Injection was popularized in the JavaScript community by Angular as a way to mock dependencies in order to make code testable.
-In this article, we're going to see how Jest achieves the same result using a different approach.
+In this article, we're going to see how Jest achieves the same result using a different approach called Seamless Injection.

 What is the problem?
 --------------------